AKon1997/AmazonWebScrapper/README.md

 Amazon Web parser build with puppeteer and typescript.

-Populate input file with data you want to gather from website and recive on youe email or put on shared folder.
+Populate input file with data you want to gather from website and recive on your email or put on shared folder.